capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Proposal

-### How to reference a Interface to be called in a Action workflow
+### How to reference an Interface to be called in a Action workflow

 To reference the Interface, which has to be called, the following extensions to the Argo workflow is proposed: